 Nutrients that are not well absorbed while women are on birth control pills include folate, vitamins B2, B6, and B12, vitamins C and E, coenzyme Q10, magnesium, selenium, and zinc (Palmery, Saraceno, Vaiarelli, & Carlomagno, 2013) (Palan, Strube, Letko, Sadikovic, & Mikhail, 2010).

 Antidepressants, which are commonly prescribed to women of childbearing age also deplete folate.

-Non-steroidal antiinflammatory drugs (NSAIDs), including ibuprophen, can irritate the intestinal lining increasing the requirement for zinc and amino acids, and they can suppress ovulation in the short term (Duffy, 2015).
-Thus, a women who has been on these medications prior to trying to conceive needs to focus on optimizing her nutrient intake.
+Non-steroidal anti-inflammatory drugs (NSAIDs), including ibuprofen, can irritate the intestinal lining increasing the requirement for zinc and amino acids and can suppress ovulation in the short term (Duffy, 2015).
+Thus, a woman who has been on these medications prior to trying to conceive needs to focus on optimizing her nutrient intake.